Stralsund

 The main industries of Stralsund are shipbuilding, fishing, mechanical engineering, and, to an increasing degree, tourism, life sciences, services and high tech industries, especially information technology and biotechnology.

 Geography

-Location

-The city of Stralsund is located in northeastern Germany in the region of Western Pomerania in the state of Mecklenburg-Vorpommern.
-Stralsund is located south west of Rügen.
-It is separated by a small body of water named the Strelasund which stretches out to the Baltic Sea.
+Stralsund is located in Mecklenburg-Vorpommern, a state in Western Pomerania region, Germany. in the state of Mecklenburg-Vorpommern.
+It is separated from Rügen to the southwest by the Strelasund, which empties into the Baltic Sea.

 Climate

-Its annual precipitation is 656 mm (25.8 inches) and comparatively low, falling within the lowest third of all precipitation values in Germany.
-The driest month is February; the most precipitation falls in July.
-The precipitation varies relatively moderately throughout the year.
-Only 40% of weather stations in Germany exhibit lower seasonal variation.
+Average annual precipitation is 656 mm (25.8 inches), putting Stralsund within the lowest third of all such values in Germany.
+The driest month is February, the wettest July, with relatively little variation throughout the year.

 Landscape

 The city lies on the sound of Strelasund, a strait of the Baltic Sea.
 Its geographic proximity to the island of Rügen, whose only fixed link to the mainland, the Strelasund Crossing, runs between Stralsund and the village of Altefähr, has given Stralsund the sobriquet "Gateway to the Island of Rügen" (Tor zur Insel Rügen).
 Stralsund is located close to the Western Pomerania Lagoon Area National Park.

 Stralsund's city borough includes municipal forest and three municipal ponds (the Knieperteich, Frankenteich and Moorteich.
 The three ponds and the Strelasund lend the Old Town, the original settlement site and historic centre of the city, a protected island ambience.
 The highest point of the city is the Galgenberg ("Gallows Hill") on its western approaches.